damisparks/python_fundamentals/projects/project-1/README.md

 + You have until midnight **FRIDAY** `24:00 Lisbon Time or 00.00`
 + Any submission after the aforementioned time won't be accepted.

+Please feel free to connect me for questions.